khw100/ZipFileManager/README.md

 Tracking file movement for deletion.\
 File info logging.

-Program currently works but may need more edge case testing.
+Program currently works but may need more edge case testing and testing on another device.

 To be added:\
 Improved Menu Navigation.\